-1.10.
+1.11.
 Topics Deferred For a Future Revision

 The following topics are under discussion for a future revision.
 Some of these are known to be important, while others will depend on feedback from users.
 Readers who have feedback or want to participate may post a message at the forum at www.openacc.org, or may send email to technical@openacc.org or feedback@openacc.org.
-No promises are made or implied that all these
+No promises are made or implied that all these items will be available in the next revision.

-- items will be available in the next revision. - Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.
+- Support for attaching C/C++ pointers that point to an address past the end of a memory region. - Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.

-2. Directives
+512 2.
+Directives

-- This chapter describes the syntax and behavior of the OpenACC directives.
-In C and C++, Open- - ACC directives are specified using the #pragma mechanism provided by the language.
-In Fortran, - OpenACC directives are specified using special comments that are identified by a unique sentinel. - 480 Compilers will typically ignore OpenACC directives if support is disabled or not provided.
+513 This chapter describes the syntax and behavior of the OpenACC directives.
+In C and C++, Open-

+514 ACC directives are specified using the #pragma mechanism provided by the language.
+In Fortran,

+515 OpenACC directives are specified using special comments that are identified by a unique sentinel.

+516 Compilers will typically ignore OpenACC directives if support is disabled or not provided.

-481 2.1.
+517 2.1.
 Directive Format